toremifene (Oral route)

 Toremifene prolongs the QTc interval in a dose- and concentration-related manner and may cause a type of ventricular tachycardia called Torsade de pointes.
 This could result in syncope, seizures, and/or death.
 Toremifene should not be prescribed to patients with congenital/acquired QT prolongation, uncorrected hypokalemia, or uncorrected hypomagnesemia.
 Drugs known to prolong the QT interval and strong CYP3A4 inhibitors should be avoided .

 In the U.S.

 Toremifene is used to treat metastatic breast cancer (cancer that has spread) that is hormone-receptor positive in women who have already stopped menstruating (postmenopausal).

-Many of the breast cancer tumors will grow when estrogen is available in the body. toremifene blocks the effects of the estrogen hormone in the body.
+Many of the breast cancer tumors will grow when estrogen is available in the body. toremifene blocks the effects of the estrogen hormone.
 As a result, the amount of estrogen that the tumor is exposed to is reduced, which will limit the growth of the tumor.

 toremifene is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For toremifene, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to toremifene or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Toremifene is not indicated for use in the pediatric population.
 Safety and efficacy have not been established.